Azerbaijani Tariff Council adopts new decision on gas tariffs (UPDATE)

 Trend:

-A regular meeting of the Tariff Council of Azerbaijan was held on June 30, Trend reports with reference to the council.
+A meeting of the Azerbaijani Tariff Council was held on June 30, Trend reports with reference to the council.

 The appeal of the State Oil Company of Azerbaijan (SOCAR) was considered at the meeting and a corresponding decision was made on the regulation of tariffs for natural gas.